junxit/us-congress-bills-114/bill.md

   >         - **(V)** The Director of the Office of Performance and Personnel Management.
   >       - **(ii)** The Program Management Improvement Officer from each agency described in section 901(b).
   >       - **(iii)** Other individuals as determined appropriate by the Chairperson.
+  >       - **(iii)** Any other full-time or permanent part-time officer or employee of the Federal Government or member of the Armed Forces designated by the Chairperson.
   >     - **(B)** *Chairperson and Vice Chairperson*
   >       - **(i)** *In General* The Deputy Director for Management of the Office of Management and Budget shall be the Chairperson of the Council.
 A Vice Chairperson shall be elected by the members and shall serve a term of not more than 1 year.
   >       - **(ii)** *Duties* The Chairperson shall preside at the meetings of the Council, determine the agenda of the Council, direct the work of the Council, and establish and direct subgroups of the Council as appropriate.